 Once you’ve gotten more comfortable you can carve your own niche, and why not make travel themes since you’re going to be traveling?
 It’s like I said before, you know what travelers need since you’re one of them.
 To give you some ideas of where you can start, here is a theme I wish someone would build.

 Most travelers start their trips on day-one, and after that day-two, and continue in that fashion till they reach the end of their trip.
 But most blog pagination doesn’t allow me to follow in that order.
 When I look at the pagination of most blogs I start on page one, which in this case means the most recent entries.
 Even if I go to “last” it’s not as easy as it could be to follow the journey from the beginning.
 And the standard pagination isn’t as visually appealing as most traveler bloggers wish it was, but it’s all we’ve got.

 The only theme that’s doing anything close is Chapters by WooThemes.
 It was designed for authors who want to publish books online.
 You can follow by chapters in this theme the same way I’d like to follow days in your journey.

 And speaking of which, haven’t you been reading a lot of travel blogs in preparation for your trip?
 That’s not as easy as it could be either, right?
 I’ve yet to find an app that will let me rip the whole archives of a website, in chronological order, and save it to my Kindle.
-Instapaper and Readlists are close in that they allow you to save articles in .mobi or .epub format, but it doesn’t have the functionality to rip a whole site.
-I’d pay for an app like this and I know I’m not alone.
+Instapaper is close in that it allows you to save articles in .mobi or .epub format, but it doesn’t have the functionality to rip a whole site.
+I’d pay for an app like this (if you build one, get in touch).
 PHP alone wouldn’t be all that’s required for this type of app but you could charge a monthly fee for the service, allowing your marketing efforts to be reduced significantly and your runway to be infinite.